-2. Definition of Keywords:
+3. Definition of Keywords:

 - (i) Academic year: Two Consecutive semesters constitute an academic year.
-Usually, the academic year begins in July and ends in June of the subsequent year. - (ii) Allied courses: These are the courses to be offered to UG programmes by allied departments.
-For example, mathematics and chemistry would be allied courses for Physics students while it is Physics and mathematics for the Chemistrystudents. - (iii) Choice Based Credit System (CBCS): A mode of learning in higher education which facilitates a student to have some freedom in selecting his/her own choices, across various disciplines for completing a UG / PG programme. - (iv) Compulsory non-credit courses: These are courses to be taken by the student compulsorily but these will not be included for the award of class and GPA. - (v) Computer skill: All UG students will have to undergo a course on computer skills.
-The contents of the same can be decided by the departments in consultation with the Department of Computer Science and Applications.
+Usually, the academic year begins in July and ends in June of the subsequent year. - (ii) Choice Based Credit System (CBCS): A mode of learning in higher education which facilitates a student to have some freedom in selecting his/her own choices, across various disciplines for completing a UG / PG programme.
+From the academic year 2024-25, all the UG programmes come under the NEP 2020 framework. - (iii) Core courses: These are the courses to be offered to UG programmes by the parent department and allied departments.
+When a parent department offers the course it will be known as Core- Major while course is offered by other departments or by the parent department itself but the subject does not belong to the area in which a student is going to earn the degree is known as Core- Minor.
+For example, mathematics and chemistry would be allied courses for Physics students while it is Physics and mathematics for the Chemistrystudents.
+Only credits earned under these are counted for arriving at the grade point average (GPA) and cumulative grade point average (CGPA).

+- (iv) Compulsory non-core courses: These are courses to be taken by the student compulsorily but these will not be included for the award of class and GPA.
+Only core courses will be counted for the grading of the degree as First Class, Second Class etc. - () Computer skill: All UG students will have to undergo a course on computer skills.
+Under the multidisciplinary courses.
+It is offered under multidisciplinary 1 or mutidiscilinary 2.
+The contents of the computer coursecan be decided by the individual departments in consultation with the Department of Computer Science and Applications.
 These courses can be offered by the departments themselves, if they are competent, otherwise it will be offered by the Department of Computer Science and Applications.